 Multi-disciplinary research is an important focus for the Master's programme because (applied) research in practice seldom concerns one discipline but is more likely to be multidisciplinary.
 Students have to be prepared for that.
-Starting with a sound basis in their own specialisation they are brought into learning situations in which students from different specialisations work together.
-It should be noted that most if not all research at the Faculty ITC is already multidisciplinary in nature.
+Starting with a sound basis they are brought into learning situations in which students from different specialisations work together.
+It should be noted that much of the research at the Faculty ITC is already multidisciplinary in nature.
 This is evident in the wide scope of expertise within departments, and the common denominator to carry out applied research contributing towards development related issues as specified in the Faculty ITC's mission.
 In their profession, the graduates have to apply knowledge and skills independently.
-The Master's programme is therefore focused at handing over the control of the learning process to the student.
+The Master's programme is therefore focused on gradually handing over the control of the learning process to the student.
 At the end of the first academic year the student has to make choices regarding the MSc Research to conduct and the elective courses to follow in the second academic year.
-Students take the lead in their learning process by developing their own learning plan within the Master's programme framework and guidelines.
-The mentor provides guidance in this development.
+Students take the lead in their learning process by developing their own learning plan within the Master's programme framework and quidelines.
+The mentor provides quidance in this development.